phoenix741/woodstock-backup/website/doc/installation.md

 Ensure you have a mount point that use btrfs, ideally the mount point should be dedicated to the backup.

 If you want the woodstock backup not be executed as root, you must add attribute **user_subvol_rm_allowed**.
-You can active the compression of btrfs depending or not.
+You can activate the compression of btrfs depending or not.

 ```bash
 mkfs.btrfs /dev/sdXYY